 I based on the discussion I had with the content manager and my UX director, I started my first wireframe recreation.
 I did a few research online about the dashboard design which made the competitive analysis.
 I asked the scenario of the dashboard design, design objective, and user requirements.

 Step 1 – Create Wireframe

-The dashboard was used for business students to check active course, application status, find quick hit and join weekly details, so on the homepage of the dashboard, students needed to do a quick overview of all of the information.
-On the map view page, it needed students to do a quick search and found out the meetup place, review questions and asked questions.
+The dashboard was used for business students to check active courses, application status, find quick hit and join weekly details.
+On the homepage of the dashboard, students needed to do a quick overview of all of the information.
+Then, on the map view page, students needed to do a quick search and found out the meetup place, reviewed questions and asked questions to each other.

 The phase of the wireframe was to provide a visual understanding of a page early in a project to get stakeholder and project team approval before the creative phase gets underway.
 Since I have all of the content needed in each of the pages, I took the contents and used them in the wireframe.
 It brought a better visual understanding.

 I reorganized all of the required information on the homepage.
 I made sure all of the contents were able to clearly viewed and clearly understood in first glance.
 Students were able to find what they want.
 I create the card at a certain height, so as to save scroll.
 Students can see everything clearly without scrolling.
 The most important information shown at the top of the screen.
 I put the dashboard sidebar on the left side, so it wouldn’t affect the contents view and take space.
 When I showed the finalized work the project and stakeholders, they all liked my approaches.
 It was easy to view and clear to be understood.
 The deliverables went smoothly.
 When wireframes delivered, I started the visual design.

 I designed the wireframe in Axure.

 Homepage wireframe view in the dashboard